Club Athletico Paranaense

-Club Athletico Paranaense (abbreviated CAP, commonly known as Athletico Paranaense and up to 2019 known as Atlético Paranaense) is a Brazilian football team from the city of Curitiba, capital city of the Brazilian state of Paraná, founded on 26 March 1924.
+Club Athletico Paranaense (CAP) is a Brazilian professional football club based in Curitiba, Paraná.
+Founded on 26 March 1924, they play their home matches at the Arena da Baixada, which holds 42,372 spectators.
+They currently compete in the Campeonato Paranaense, the state of Paraná's premier state league, and in the Campeonato Brasileiro Série A, the Brazilian top-tier league.

-The team's most important titles have been winning the 2001 Série A, the Copa Sudamericana in 2018 and 2021, making it the only team from Paraná to win international titles.
-It won the Copa do Brasil in 2019.
-In the Copa Libertadores, they have finished runner-up twice, in 2005 and 2022.
+Athletico Paranaense is one of the major forces in Paraná, having won the state league 28 times.
+At the national level, it won the Campeonato Brasileiro Série A in 2001 and the Copa do Brasil in 2019.
+At the continental level, the club won the Copa Sudamericana in 2018 and 2021, and finished as runner-up in the Copa Libertadores in 2005 and 2022.

-They are considered the strongest team in Brazil outside of the Big 12, at times even surpassing them.
+They are considered one of the strongest teams in Brazil outside of the Big Twelve, at times even surpassing them.
+Its main rival is Coritiba FC, against whom it plays the Athletiba derby.

 History

 Foundation

 Club Athletico Paranaense traces its roots to the 1912 founding of the International Football Club and the 1914 founding of the América Futebol Clube, two traditional Curitiba clubs.
 The clubs merged in 26 March 1924 100 years ago to form CAP.
 The club's first match, a friendly one, was played on 6 April, when Athletico Paranaense beat Universal FC 4–2.
 The following year, Athletico Paranaense won its first title, the Campeonato Paranaense.
 In 1929 it won its second state title, before adding a third and the club's first back to back championship.